 If password reset emails aren’t working, it’s indicative that PHP Mail might not be actually working on your site.

-The easiest way to check if PHP email is enable is to install the fantastic free WordPress plugin Check Email.
+To check if PHP email is enabled, install the fantastic free WordPress plugin Check Email.

 Install it and then in the WordPress admin go to Tools > Check Email.